CS5001-khoury/AccessibilityAnalyzer/Report.md

 4. Did running this application help you learn anything new about html / web colors?
 If so, what?

+> Make sure to look at your rendered document in github!
+> Before you turn it in for grading.

 ## Deeper Thinking

+Human Computer Interaction (HCI) is a field within computer science that focuses on how people interact with technology systems.
+It involves designing interfaces and experiences by continuously communicating with stakeholders, conducting research into effective design patterns, and questioning assumptions about user behavior and needs.

+HCI emphasizes inclusive design - creating systems that work for people across different abilities, backgrounds, and contexts.
+This approach extends beyond basic accessibility compliance to consider the full spectrum of human diversity.
+Whether designing web applications, operating systems, VR/AR experiences, or video games, HCI practitioners integrate user research and inclusive principles throughout the development process.

+HCI intersects with virtually all domains of computer science and relies heavily on collaboration between designers, developers, researchers, and clients to build systems that better serve diverse communities.

+**Assignment:**

+Research HCI and UX design to understand the field better.
+Find at least three credible sources (academic articles, professional publications, or reputable industry resources) and provide links to them.

+After reviewing your sources, write a reflection addressing these questions:

+1. Based on your research, how would you define HCI and its core principles?

+2. Why is inclusive design particularly important in computer science and HCI?
+Consider both ethical and practical implications.

+3. How might the accessibility concepts you learned in this assignment (color contrast, colorblindness considerations) connect to broader HCI principles?

+Your reflection should demonstrate understanding of the field while incorporating insights from your research sources.
+Write in paragraph form rather than bullet points, and aim for thoughtful analysis rather than simple summaries.